hamdiceylan/WCF-Entity-JqueryUi-CrudPage/ReadMe.md

-You can find the below technologies at this project.
+You can find the below technologies at this sample Crud Page.

 -WCF Rest Service
 -Entity Framework